gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 ## How to use EasyWorkflow

 The `EasyWorkflow` is the main entry point for creating workflows.
 Here’s how to use it for common tasks.
 To start you can use `EasyWorkflow.builder(Class<?> agentClass)` method to get a builder object and provide the main agentic interface.
+Then you can configure it, add agents and finally use the `build` as a terminal operation to create a configured workflow.

 ### 1. Basic Configuration

 Before adding agents, you need to configure the workflow.
 At a minimum, you must provide a `ChatModel`.
-You can also provide a `ChatMemory` instance to maintain conversation history and specify an `outputName` for the final result.
+You can also provide a `ChatMemory` instance to maintain conversation history and specify some other properties.

 ```java
 // Import your chat model, e.g., OpenAiChatModel